AndrejaCH/election-analysis/README.md

 ## Project Overview
 ### Purpose
-The purpose of this analysis is to generate a vote count report to certify U.S. congressional race in Colorado precinct and represent:
+The purpose of this analysis is to generate a vote count report to certify U.S. congressional race in Colorado precinct and release:
 ***
-   1. The total number of votes cast.
+   1. The **total number** of votes cast.
-   2. The complete list of counties in the congressional precinct, including
+   2. The complete list of **counties** in the congressional precinct, including
-      - the percentage of votes from each county out of the total count and
+      - the **percentage of votes from each county** out of the total count and
-      - the voter turnout for each county.
+      - the **voter turnout for each county**.
-   3. The county with the highest turnout.
+   3. The county with the **highest turnout**.
-   4. The complete list of candidates who received votes, including
+   4. The complete list of **candidates** who received votes, including
-      - the percentage of votes each candidate won and
+      - the **percentage of votes each candidate** won and
-      - the total number of votes each candidate received.
+      - the **total number of votes each candidate** received.
-   5. The winner of the election based on popular vote.
+   5. The **winner of the election** based on popular vote.
 ***

 ### Background
 The results are gathered with three primary voting methods:
-  - Mail-in ballots, that are hand-counted at the central office.
+  - **Mail-in ballots**, that are hand-counted at the central office.
-  - Punch cards, that are collected and fed into a machine that tabulates votes and then sends the results to the central office.
+  - **Punch cards**, that are collected and fed into a machine that tabulates votes and then sends the results to the central office.
-  - DRE (direct-recording electronic counting) memory cards are read by a computer, and sent to the central office.
+  - **DRE** (direct-recording electronic counting) **memory cards**, that are read by a computer, and sent to the central office.

-Altogether the votes cast by these three methods will determine the final election results.
-After the votes are counted, all results are gathered in a .csv file.
-The file contains three columns with the following headers: **Ballot ID** (Column A), **County** (Column B), **Candidate Name** (Column C).
+Altogether the votes cast by these three methods determine the final election results.
+After the votes are counted, all results are gathered in a **csv file**.
+The file contains three columns with the following headers: **Ballot ID** (Column A), **County** (Column B), and **Candidate Name** (Column C).

 ## Resources
 - Data Source: [election_results.csv](Resources/election_results.csv)